wp-plugins/help-for-wp/readme.txt

 === Help for WP ===
 Contributors: PeterShilling
 Donate link:http://helpforwp.com/buy/donate-to-our-plugin-development/
-Tags: training, support,help
+Tags: training, support,help,tutorial
 Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.5.1
 Stable tag: trunk

-This plugin provides access to a range of free training videos for end users or WordPress with access from right inside the WordPress admin interface.
+This plugin provides access to a range of free training videos for end users of WordPress.
+Once installed the plugin creates a new menu from which a user can browse the training videos.

 == Description ==